itstheguy4873/Astra-Test/README.md

 [Bloxstrap](https://github.com/bloxstraplabs/bloxstrap/) for the idea\
 Tom Schimansky for [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter)\
-[PyInstaller](https://pyinstaller.org/) was used to build Astra\
+[PyInstaller](https://pyinstaller.org/) was used to create Astra\
-If you can prove you are the creator of anything used to create Astra and were not properly credited, please open an [issue](https://github.com/itstheguy4873/restrap/issues).
+If you can prove you are the creator of anything used to create Astra and were not properly credited, please open an [issue](https://github.com/itstheguy4873/Astra/issues)./
+Please, do not open an issue about something on this repository that didn't work.
+This is a **testing repository** and uses **experimental, buggy features.**